Posterior Continuation with Noise-Conditioned Frequency Exposure for Diffusion Inverse Problems: Methods

-Posterior sampling in the frequency domain, introduced in Sec.~\ref{log_density}, constructs a well-conditioned intermediate posterior by restricting the likelihood to the frequency bands that are identifiable at the current noise level, thereby mitigating early-stage drift.
-However, this band-limited likelihood necessarily induces an semantic information gap for detail degrees of freedom.
-In particular, Lemma~\ref{lp_insensitive_detail} shows that, under an idealized low-pass model, the low-pass measurement term is insensitive to high-frequency perturbations, in the sense that its gradient vanishes along the corresponding subspace.
-As a result, the data term contributes little curvature in those directions, and the intermediate posterior is dominated by the $\boldsymbol{\hat{x}_0}$ on detail coefficients.
-When the noise level is still large, refinement process defined in Eq.~\ref{ula_update} can therefore inject high-variance, operator-dependent components into the high-frequency bands, including null-space or near-null-space artifacts, even if the coarse structure is well corrected.
-This motivates Haar fusion as an explicit commitment mechanism that commits refined coarse corrections aggressively, while controlling the adoption of refined details to the regime where they become identifiable under the evolving posterior geometry.
+The frequency-exposure refinement in Sec.~\ref{log_density} is designed to reduce high-noise drift by restricting the likelihood to identifiable frequency bands.
+However, early band-limited likelihoods also leave detail coefficients weakly constrained.
+Under the idealized low-pass model in Lemma~\ref{lp_insensitive_detail}, the data term has vanishing gradient along high-frequency subspaces, so the corresponding posterior directions are dominated by the Gaussian anchor around \(\hat{\boldsymbol{x}}_{0,i}\).
+When the noise level is large, the refinement process in Eq.~\ref{ula_update} can therefore inject high-variance, operator-dependent detail components, including null-space or near-null-space artifacts.
+This motivates Haar fusion as an explicit commitment mechanism: coarse corrections are committed aggressively, while refined details are adopted only when they become identifiable under the evolving posterior geometry.